 Pinterest Cracks Top 50 Sites

-Visual social network Pinterest broke into comScore’s ranking of the top 50 Web properties—at No. 50—with 25.3 million unique visitors in September.
-That represents more than 10-fold growth from a year ago when the site had a monthly audience of just 2 million.
+Visual social network Pinterest broke into comScore’s ranking of the top 50 Web properties -- at No. 50 -- with 25.3 million unique visitors in September.
+That represents more than tenfold growth from a year ago, when the site had a monthly audience of just 2 million.

 Pinterest’s rising popularity appeared to stall in the spring when its traffic was stuck at about 20 million from April to June.
-But jumped to 23 million in July and has continued steadily upward.
-Breaking into comScore top 50 should also give the company a new marketing tool—if it can stay in that exclusive club in the coming months.
+But it jumped to 23 million in July and has continued to rise steadily upward.
+Breaking into comScore's top 50 should also give the company a new marketing tool -- if it can stay in that exclusive club in the coming months.

-Google, Microsoft and Yahoo were the top three sites overall, with traffic of 187 million, 167 million, and 164 million, respectively.
+Google, Microsoft and Yahoo were the top three sites overall with traffic of 187 million, 167 million and 164 million, respectively.
 Not far behind was Facebook, with 150 million.
-ESPN moved p six spots to No. 23, reflecting a 24% spike in traffic in connection with the start of the football season.
+ESPN moved up six spots to No. 23, reflecting a 24% spike in traffic in connection with the start of the football season.

-NFL.com was the top-gaining site overall in September, with traffic jumping 40% to 28 million, followed up ABC Television, also up 40%, to 7 million, and Pearson Education, up 39% to 21.4 million.
+NFL.com was the top-gaining site overall in September, with traffic jumping 40% to 28 million, followed by ABC Television -- also up 40%, to 7 million -- and Pearson Education -- up 39% to 21.4 million.